gt-next: General Translation Next.js SDK: Migrating

 See the [dictionaries](/docs/next/guides/dictionaries) guide for more details.

-This option is the most flexible and will require the fewest code changes in one go.
+This option is the most flexible, and will require the fewest code changes at once.

-For example, you can keep using the old i18n library for some components, and use gt-next only for others and for new content.
+For example, you can keep using the old i18n library for some components, and only use `gt-next` for others and for new content.

-This option isn’t recommended, as you’ll have to manage two different i18n libraries in your project, which may be complex and lead to bugs.
+This option is not recommended, as you will have to manage two different i18n libraries in your project, which may be complex and lead to bugs.

-1. Use the useGT hook or <T> component as much as possible
+### 1. Use the `useGT` hook or `` component as much as possible

-Wherever possible, we recommend using the useGT hook or <T> component.
+Wherever possible, we recommend using the `useGT` hook or `` component.

-This will make editing your content much easier in future, and make your codebase far more readable.
+This will make editing your content much easier in future, and make your codebase much more readable.

-We offer it to make migration easier, but we don’t recommend using it for new content.
+We offer it as a way to make migration easier, but we don't recommend using it for new content.

-If you’re using AI to help migrate your project, we have LLMs.txt and LLMs-full.txt available at:
+If you're using AI to help migrate your project, `LLMs.txt` and `LLMs-full.txt` are available at: